kahunacohen/real-world-fp/README.md

 And now, for a code review of our solution:

 * Our solution is unnecessarily verbose, which makes it hard to read and introduces more opportunties for bugs.
-* It mutates variables including `employeeTotal` and `ret` in the base class' `makeEmployeeSummaryTable` and the `getActiveEmployees` method.
+* It mutates variables including `employeeTotal` and `ret` in the base class' `makeEmployeeSummaryTable` and the instance variable `employeeSummaryTable`.
 Not only is this unnecessary, it makes it harder to reason about.
 It also contributes to the verbosity as stated above.
-* It writes to the instance variable, `employeeSummaryTable` in the constructor, which is then referenced in a different method, `report`.
-Writing and reading variables outside a function's scope can make program logic hard to follow.
+* Writing tests is unncessarily hard.
+Because we are reading and writing to the file system, we have to ensure those files exist and are writable before each test and are removed after.

 ## A Functional Implementation